HugoBlox/theme-academic-cv/content/en/past_editions/_index.md

 ## Participants' opinion

-We interviewed to GBPN fans, whom we shall denote by John Doe and Richard Roe.
+We interviewed two GBPN fans, whom we shall denote by John Doe and Richard Roe.

 #### How many editions of the GBPN have you attended?
 JD: Three, I think.
 Dunno.
 RR: